wizzat/arsimto/README.md

 The Unix file system, with its directory structure and symlinking should have the power to express the solution to this problem.
-A simple wrapper script that adds assets and does "find" commands should suffice to express the solution to the problem.
+A simple wrapper script that adds assets and does various commands should suffice to express the solution to the problem.

+So far, the list of Unix commands I've needed to achieve the goal:

+ * find
+ * ls
+ * mv
+ * ln
+ * rm

 Assets
 ======

 There is a directory Assets/ that contains one directory per asset.
-Inside the [asset]/ directory are files named "[variable]:[value]" for example "mac:32:a2:f3:c7:26:6a:20:f9:dd:a5:4e" or "ip:192.168.1.5".
+Inside are files named "[variable]:[value]" for example:

+ * mac:32:a2:f3:c7:26:6a:20:f9:dd:a5:4e
+ * ip:192.168.1.5
+ * ram:32GB
+ * cpus:8

+As you can see, values can have colons.
+The variable name cannot.
+Everything up to the first colon is the variable name (which you can report on).
+Try not to be creative with these.
+Don't use shell metacharacters, like any sort of punctuation.

 Pools
 =====

 There is a directory Pools/ that contains one directory per logical grouping.
-Inside the <pool>/ directory are symlinks to each Assets/[asset]/ that belong to that pool.
+Inside are symlinks to each Assets/[asset]/ that belong to that pool.
 It is possible for a pool to link to another pool (that is, to be a grouping of pools).

 Note that the pools aren't contained within each other.
 They're merely linked.
 The pool namespace is flat.
-When you do "arsimto ls Pools" the tool attempts to show you the linking relationships using indentation, which is traditionally used to show nesting.
-This can be confusing.
-If a better UI for indicating links is discovered, it will be implemented.
+When you do "arsimto ls Pools" the tool attempts to show you the linking relationships using ASCII art.
+Here's an example:

+    arsimto ls Pools/
+	AWS --> OR,SF
+	OR
+	Rackspace --> OR
+	SF
+	memcached
+	mysql
+	www

+Note that AWS points to the OR pool, but so does Rackspace.
+This doesn't mean there are distinct AWS/OR and Rackspace/OR pools.
+It means they both point to the same thing.

 Because links are implemented as symlinks within a directory, you can fool yourself by doing "arsimto ls Pools/GroupingPool/GroupedPool" and it will work.